Aligning Student and Faculty Perceptions of Rigor

 Rigor.
 It’s all the buzz in the academic world.
 And you’ve probably noticed at least a slight misalignment between the way you and your students define it.

 In order to motivate students to push themselves to learn more and take full advantage of their courses, it’s important to understand how to communicate your definition of academic rigor, and ensure your goals are aligned with the expectations of your students.

-Register today for the Aligning Student and Faculty Perceptions of Rigor online seminar, where Dr. Lolita Paff, PhD will explore the disconnect between teacher and student definitions of rigor and explain how you can bridge the divide in your classroom.
+Order the Aligning Student and Faculty Perceptions of Rigor online seminar, where Dr. Lolita Paff, PhD explores the disconnect between teacher and student definitions of rigor and explain how you can bridge the divide in your classroom.

 By examining various misperceptions and workload expectations, you’ll become better equipped to build stronger classroom connections, leading to improved learning and more successful students.